elkhanib/ksp/README.md

 * run `gradlew clean dockerBuild`
 * run `docker-compose up -d`

-It will run in docker machine, and service will be available at: http://localhost:8081/ksp/swagger-ui/index.html
+It will run in docker machine, and service will be available at: [localhost:8081](http://localhost:8081/ksp/swagger-ui/index.html])
 </br></br>

 ### How to test it?
-Postman collection included in postman folder, import it to your postman to see request and response samples.
+[Postman collection](postman/ksp-v1.postman_collection.json) included in project's root folder, import it to your postman to see request and response samples. </br>
+Also included two ([docker](postman/docker.postman_environment.json) and [local](postman/local.postman_environment.json)) environment files.
 </br></br>

 ### Issues